 Protecting Yourself from Pickpockets

-It's difficult to spot every pickpocket, no matter how careful you are, because pickpockets generally camouflage themselves.
-They are very careful not to fit the common conception of criminals.
-Many dress like wealthy businessmen and women; others carry babies, who they use to hide what their hands are doing.
-Some even mimic tourists, their prime targets.
+It’s difficult to spot every pickpocket, no matter how careful you are, because pickpockets generally try to blend in with those they are trying to pickpocket.
+They are very careful not to fit the common conception of thieves.
+Many dress like locals, are both men and women, and are young and old.
+Some even carry babies and use their free hand to steal from a purse or pocket while they ride on a crowded bus, train, or metro.

 The best defense against pickpockets is to make it hard to get to your valuables.